IdanHenik/Openshift-Backup-Restore-Workshop/stage2/README.md

 Every 25 mintues a new restore will be triggred, the restore will trigger a post-hook and as result we will recive an active-passive sync between the apps.
 ![workspace](images/synced.png)

-NOTE In production environments we will configure a Global Load Balancer between the apps to achive seamless expriment for our customers.
+Note: In production environments, we configure a Global Load Balancer between the applications to ensure a seamless experience for our customers.

-So far, you accomplished basic statefulsets backups and restores, locally and among clusters, you impmeneted a schedule machnisim in order to achive active-passive sync
-If you feel ready to escalte the scenrio and to fully backup and restore clusters and cluster-hubs continue to the next stage :)
+So far, you've successfully completed basic stateful sets backups and restores, both locally and across clusters.
+You've also implemented a scheduling mechanism to achieve active-passive synchronization.
+If you're ready to take the scenario to the next level and fully backup and restore clusters and cluster hubs, proceed to the next stage :)